cgre-aachen/gemgis/README.md

 [Find the documentation of GemGIS here](https://gemgis.readthedocs.io/en/latest/index.html).
 It includes introductions to the main libraries used and to introductory topics like "What is vector data?" or "What is raster data?".

 In addition, [tutorial notebooks](https://gemgis.readthedocs.io/en/latest/getting_started/tutorial/index.html) provide an overview of the different features of GemGIS.
 The notebooks can also be downloaded directly from [here](https://rwth-aachen.sciebo.de/s/AfXRsZywYDbUF34/download?path=%2F&files=tutorials01_53.zip).
 Furthermore, many [example models](https://gemgis.readthedocs.io/en/latest/getting_started/example/index.html) showcase a variety of geological structures that can be modeled with GemGIS and GemPy.
+The [API Reference](https://gemgis.readthedocs.io/en/latest/getting_started/api.html#) provides an overview of the implemented functions in GemGIS and how to use them.